-It is exactly these circumstances that has given rise to the Diocese Catholic Academy Trust strategy and programme.
+These are precisely the circumstances that have given rise to the Diocese Catholic Academy Trust strategy and programme.

-We are also supporting a Pipeline of Schools, such as yourselves, who have expressed an interest in taking the next steps to follow in the footsteps of the above CATs in 2019 and beyond.
+We are in a process of supporting schools, like yours, which have expressed an interest in taking the next steps to follow in the footsteps of the above CATs in 2019 and beyond.

-The next steps for interested Schools is to;
+The next steps for interested schools is engage with the Diocese and:

-- Pass a Governing Body resolution to convert to an Academy and form CAT;
+- pass a Governing Body resolution to convert to an Academy within the CAT model; and

 - Case for Catholic Academy Trusts

 - CAT Strategy Presentation

 - Updated Due Diligence form